ProvCheck Terms and Conditions

 (a) the Supplier may:

-(i) use Data and information about the Client’s use of the Services to generate anonymised and aggregated statistical and analytical data (Analytical Data); and
+(i) use Data and information about the Client’s use of the Service to generate anonymised and aggregated statistical and analytical data (Analytical Data); and

 (ii) use Analytical Data for the Supplier’s internal research and product development purposes and to conduct statistical analysis and identify trends and insights;

-(b) the Supplier’s rights under clause 5.2(a)(ii) above will survive termination or expiry of the Agreement; and
+(b) the Supplier’s rights under clause 5.2(a)(ii) above will survive termination or expiry of these Terms; and

 (c) title to, and all Intellectual Property Rights in, Analytical Data is and remains the Supplier’s property.